Last updated: 11/15/2016

 The reason personal creditors of individual LLC owners are limited to a charging order is to protect the other members (owners) of the LLC.
 It doesn’t seem fair that they should suffer because a member incurred personal debts that had nothing to do with their LLC.
 Thus, personal creditors are not permitted to take over the debtor-member’s LLC interest and join in the management of the LLC, or have the LLC dissolved and its assets sold without the other members’ consent.
 This rationale disappears when the LLC has only one member (owner).
 As a result, the LLC laws and court decisions in some states make a distinction between multi-member and single-member LLCs ("SMLLCs") and don't limit personal creditors of owners of SMLLCs to the same remedies as multi-member LLCs.

-Under Kansas law, personal creditors of SMLLC owners have additional rights.
+Kansas is one of the states that makes a distinction in the remedies available to personal creditors of multi-member and SMLLC owners.
+Under Kansas LLC law, personal creditors of SMLLC owners can obtain management rights to the LLC.
 When a SMLLC interest is assigned to a creditor, the creditor steps into the shoes of the SMLLC owner and obtains the right to participate in the management of the SMLLC (Kan.
 STAT.
 ANN.
 17-76, 112).
 Thus, personal creditors of SMLLC owners are not limited to a charging order remedy like creditors of multi-member LLCs.
 Creditors of a SMLLC can obtain management rights which means they could order financial distributions or could seek to have the LLC dissolved.

 For more information on LLCs and the limited liability protections they offer, see Limited Liability Protection and LLCs: A 50-State Guide.